-In the men’s show, the celebs will promote regular checks for testicular and prostate cancer.
+In the men’s show, the celebs promote regular checks for testicular and prostate cancer.

-And in the women’s, the ladies will be encouraging women to check their breasts, keep to their cervical smear appointments and be more health aware.
+And in the women’s, the ladies encourage women to check their breasts, keep to their cervical smear appointments and be more health aware.

 Who has taken part in The Real Full Monty in previous years?